geewiz/qmk_firmware/keyboards/grid650/keymaps/geewiz/readme.md

-# The default keymap for grid650
+# grid650:geewiz

+Custom firmware for the Grid650 keyboard by @geewiz